ssMMiles/discord-interactions/README.md

 A complete framework for [Discord's Interactions](https://discord.com/developers/docs/interactions/receiving-and-responding), allowing you to build new Slash Command based bots with ease.

+Even if you don't need a full framework, you might still find some use in our [builders](./packages/builders/) or [api](./packages/api/) packages for your own applications.

 The project is for the most part runtime independent, meaning you can run your bots in both classic Node.JS as well as CF Workers/Vercel's Edge Functions, etc. The only current limitation is that you must import the correct verification module for your runtime yourself.

+**Note: Node.JS support is currently limited to 18.x and above, due to a lack of global `Blob` before this.
+I'll get this fixed soon.**

 ### Template Bot